 Erosion washes more uranium into the oceans every year than we would need to extract from them, to satisfy any foreseeable energy need.
-The wastes, as discussed elsewhere in this number, physically cannot build up in such a way as to choke us.
-Releases of radioactivity are already held to very low levels.
+The wastes, as discussed elsewhere in this number, physically are already held to very low levels.
 The land area occupied is modest, and there are few "hidden costs" in the form of ancillary systems (such as grid-scale batteries) with their own requirements that may prove hard to meet.